DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_chromebooks.md

 * anti-malware
 * anti-virus

-Chromebooks have the H1 Secure Microcontroller, which is Google’s version of TPM (Microsoft’s encrypted processor).
-This allows patching and OS updates to be installed more quickly, so it’s easier to keep devices up to date.
+Chromebooks have the H1 Secure Microcontroller, which is Google&rsquo;s version of TPM (Microsoft&rsquo;s encrypted processor).
+This allows patching and OS updates to be installed more quickly, so it&rsquo;s easier to keep devices up to date.

 Children and young people can also use:

 * Google Docs
 * Google Sheets
 * Google Slides

-## User guidance for young people and their carers

-Our guidance on [how to get started with your Google Chromebook](/devices/getting-started-with-your-google-chromebook) can be shared with young people and their parents, guardians and carers.

-You may want to add contact information to this guidance for the person or team offering IT support to device users.